 For Finishing:

-- 1 tbsp (15 g) smoked sugar or coarse sugar (demerara or turbinado)
+- 1 tablespoon (15 g) coarse sugar or granulated sugar

 - vanilla ice cream, for serving